 Registering for ACP courses involves more steps than registering for high school classes.
 If your guidance counselor has provided the necessary information to IU then you will be emailed instructions how to register online.
 To register you must first create an IU IT account and then use that account to register during the registration window.

-For the 2017–18 school year, all ACP courses at all IU campuses are $25/credit hour.
+All ACP courses at all IU campuses are $25/credit hour.
 Courses range from 3 to 5 credit hours or from $75 to $125.
-If you register for fall 2017 courses IU will send a paper bill to your home address on record.
+An additional $153 fee may be assessed per course for schools located outside of Indiana.
+If you register for fall courses IU will send a paper bill to your home address on record.
 Your tuition is free if your guidance counselor affirms to IU your eligibility for Free or Reduced Lunch.
 Textbooks are the responsibility of the student.